Transition to Clerkship for Standardized Preceptors

 2. Arrive in the VCC 10 minutes before their assigned time with the SP.

-3. Decide who will “go first” with the interview and who will “go first” with the exam.
+3. Decide who will obtain the history and who will perform the exam.

-5. (On May 28 and June 4, 2024) Ask you, the preceptor, for direct observation and feedback on their interview skills or physical exam skills using our workplace-based assessment forms.
+5. Ask you, the preceptor, for direct observation and feedback on their interview skills or physical exam skills; students must request 2 workplace-based assessments (WBAs) over three weeks of this course.

-6. Incorporate your feedback into a learning plan to support improved skill demonstration over the 6 weeks.
+6. Incorporate your feedback into a learning plan to support improved skill demonstration over the 5 weeks of this course.

 • Watch, listen, take notes as needed (simulate a preceptor in the clerkship).

-• Provide specific feedback on missed history information and review physical examination techniques before you transition out of the exam room.
+• Provide specific feedback on missed history information and review physical examination techniques as needed.

-• Invite the standardized patient to provide feedback in the final five minutes before you leave the room.
+• Invite the standardized patient to provide feedback at the conclusion of the H&P.

 Background on the patients